 Note: autofs and automount cannot co-exist on the same system.
 If both are turned on by the chkconfig command, autofs is configured.
+SGI recommends the use of autofs as the preferred automatic mounter.

 This section discusses aspects of the automounter commands in these subsections: